 Look: Hinckley, who shot Reagan, the U.S. president, was buddies with the Bush family; Bush Sr.’s son Neil was about to have dinner with Hinckley’s brother the same day Reagan was shot.
 George Bush Sr. was, of course, the VP at the time.
 The papers covered this briefly and then the story disappeared, with no follow-up!
 And if that doesn’t worry you, you worry me!
-It’s like a UFO landing on Trafalgar Square or someplace and Klattu or somebody coming out and the papers running with, “Tourists Still Visiting Trafalgar,” and not a further peep.
+It’s like a UFO landing on Trafalgar Square and Klattu coming out, and the papers running with, “Tourists Still Visiting Trafalgar,” and not a further peep.

 Since it is profitable to lie, and there is no profit in the truth, the lie has become institutionalized.
 A long and complex process has been applied, to centralize and monopolize the news, and make it feasible to turn it into pure nonsense and propaganda, something that could never happen in a “free market” system.
-It’s no exaggeration to say it’s all lies, deception or agenda-driven, and the vast negative results are distressing, of course.
 Through constant repetition, almost everyone has been brainwashed and bamboozled into a false view of reality.

 It’s an open secret that so-called “news”papers are almost all owned by one of six companies, and garner their information from two sources: Thompson-Reuters (Reuters) and Associated Press (AP).
-Besides that, figures from the newspapers are owners of AP, and probably Reuters, too, so it’s all intertwined.
+Besides that, newspaper honchos are owners of AP, and probably Reuters, too, so it’s all intertwined.
 For example, Michael Golden of the New York Times Co.
 (NYT) is on the board of directors of AP.
 There’s no “independent” aspect; it’s all a crony setup.

-It’s not just a crony setup.
-They say there are two sources, but, were that true, would not the two diverge, disagree or conflict in some cases?
+Now, they say there are two sources, but, were that true, would not the two diverge, disagree or conflict in some cases?
 Never happened.
-It’s blatant that even the “two sources” baloney is a fairytale.
+It’s blatant that even the “two sources” baloney is a fairy tale.
 If you’re going to lie and keep your story straight, you have one single source for all “news.”

 The papers are there to lead you down dead ends, lie and obfuscate, but it isn’t usually in a blatant way, or it didn’t seem to be before.
 A few tricks:

-- Reveal something they want concealed, but people somehow discover, after the fact, and take credit for the revelation
+- reveal something they want concealed but leaks out, after the fact, and take credit for the revelation

-- Make people think they are well informed, to suppress curiosity, and not listen to other people telling truths
+- make people think they are well informed, to suppress curiosity, and not listen to other people telling truth

-- “Leak:” Telling a few truths to lessen the potential shock if something big does manage to leak out.
-Note how they can thus pretend to be perfectly honest in this way, occasionally
+- “leak” by telling a few truths to lessen the potential shock if something big does manage to leak and escape their control, so they can pretend to be perfectly honest, occasionally

-- Use Fear Porn: Scare people into inaction, complacency or frustration
+- use Fear Porn to scare people into inaction, complacency or frustration